 - Emergency procedures for fire drills, tornadoes, or lock downs

-How Long Should ELA Sub Plans Be?
+How Long Should Your Sub Plans Be?

 My goal is to make sure there is enough work for my students to do for the full hour.
 Ideally, a single lesson plan can be stretched into two days in case your absence requires more time.
 If you are using reader’s theater, you can break into different groups on the second day and ask everyone to take a new part.
-From there students can complete the activities left over from the day before.
+From there, students can complete the activities left over from the day before.

-Because I want my substitute to have the BEST day possible, I utilize high-interest lesson plans and resources that I know my middle school students find engaging.
+Because I want my substitute to have the BEST day possible, I utilize high-interest lesson plans and resources that I know my middle school students will find engaging.
 It is important for the substitute to feel prepared, effective, and successful if you want to maximize the day.

-Beyond the standard reading comprehension questions and journal prompts, here are a few ideas I like to incorporate in my ELA sub plans…
+Beyond the standard reading comprehension questions and journal prompts, here are a few ideas I like to incorporate in my ELA sub-plans:

 - Context Clue Word Work